Introduction to MicroStrategy Interview Questions and Answers

 Following are the differences:

-- MicroStrategy supports multiple languages whereas Cognos provides a dashboard that is customizable.
+- MicroStrategy supports multiple languages, whereas Cognos provides a customizable dashboard.

-- Reporting with MicroStrategy is fast whereas Cognos reporting feature slow as compare to MicroStrategy tool.
+- Reporting with MicroStrategy is fast, whereas Cognos reporting feature slow as compare to the MicroStrategy tool.

 Part 2 – MicroStrategy Interview Questions (Advanced)